+Student Name Date

+Program of StudyID #

+Email address

+Phone (work) (home/cell)

+Dissertation Topic/Te ntative Title

+PROPOSED COMMITTEE MEMBERSHIP PRINT/TYPE NAMES

+Committee Chairperse on

-Proposed Member Representing the Graduate School (Attach vitae/résumé of any off-campus appointee.)
+Proposed Member Re presenting the Graduate School (Attach vitae/résumé of any off-campus appointee.)

 PRINT/TYPE COMMITTEE MEMBER NAME

 Name

-Name

-Name

-Name

 APPROVALS

 Date Program Director/Coordinator/Dept. Head

 Date Graduate School

-Please send completed document to dissertation_submission@emich.edu.
-The Graduate School will email the fully approved document with signatures to Records & Registration, chairperson, department/college file.
+• document to dissertation_submission@emich.edu.
+The Graduate School will email the fully h signatures to Records & Registration, chairperson, department/college file.

-1Graduate School policy requires that committee chairs be tenured or tenure-track full-time faculty with a completed doctorate in the student's specialty.
-The committee must have at least four members (including the chairperson), and at least half of the committee members must be from the student's home school.
-At least one member must be from outside the student's home school and serves the committee as the Graduate School representative.
-One committee members, corporate partners, internship supervisor, and emeritus faculty).
+doctorate in the student y requires that committee chairs be tenured or tenure-track full-time faculty with a completed 's specialty.
+The committee must have at least four members (including the chairperson), and a tee members must be from the student's home school.
+At least one member must be from

+outside the student's home school and serves the committee as the Graduate School representative.
+One committee member may be from outside the pool of graduate faculty (e.g., faculty from other institutions, alumni, community members, corporate partners, internship supervisor, and emeritus faculty).
 All committee members should be experts in at least some aspect of the student's dissertation topic area.
 The final committee roster and any subsequent changes in committee membership must be formally approved by the committee chairperson, department head or school director, and the Graduate School.